zhangxiaouse/Hello-World/README.md

 1. Create a new functionality module directory
 2. Add interface header and implementation source files
 3. Update CMakeLists.txt to include new source files
-4. Use the new functionality in main.cpp
+4. Use the new functionality in main.cpp or create dedicated example programs